About Our Organization

 Chautauqua Adult Program (22 Years+)

-The Chautauqua Services Adult Program, also know as Possibilities R Unlimited, enables adults with disabilities on the waiting list for the Agencies for Person's with Disabilities Wavier Program to have opportunities to take part with peers in the community.
+The Chautauqua Services Adult Program, also known as Possibilities R Unlimited, enables adults with disabilities on the waiting list for the Agencies for Person's with Disabilities Wavier Program to have opportunities to take part with peers in the community.
 It is a non-funded program designed specifically to aid adults and their families that are awaiting funding and support.
 Prior to Chautauqua being established, while these adults with disabilities waited for their number to come up on the list, they spent their days away from their peers and the community.
 Today they spend their days in the community interacting with peers.
 They are increasing their skills and independence by participating in Service Learning activities and projects.
 Chautauqua runs the program with only volunteers and donations.
 Chautauqua Services Adult Program follows the Service Learning methodology.
 It is based on the belief that learning is a lifelong experience that should be afforded to all people no matter their abilities or disabilities.